Is Nipple Discharge Concerning in a Non-Pregnant Woman?

-If you are a non-pregnant women, and you notice some Nipple Discharge, the first instinct is that something serious is wrong.
-There is no reason initially to hit the “panic” button.
-It is important to realize that most nipple discharge isn’t concerning.
-That doesn’t mean it won’t be bothersome and oftentimes embarrassing.
+If you’re a women and experiencing Nipple Discharge, especially if you aren’t pregnant, the first instinct you might have is that something is seriously wrong.
+Cancer is often the first place the mind goes.
+But truthfully, there is no reason to hit the “panic” button to soon.
+It’s important to realize that most nipple discharge isn’t concerning.
+That doesn’t mean it won’t be bothersome or embarrassing.

 Often, the first thought is Breast Cancer, but there are far more likely causes.

-If you aren’t pregnant or nursing, it still is important to contact your healthcare provider because testing is likely required.
+If you aren’t Pregnant or nursing, it’s still important to contact your healthcare provider because additional testing and/or examination is likely required.
 Depending on other symptoms, including medications, other medical conditions, recent illnesses, examination and other evaluation processes – these will help determine a course of treatment.

 Questions you need to ask yourself?

-- Is the discharge from one Breasts or both?
+1.)
+Is the discharge from one Breast or both?

 What is normal breast discharge?